bifravst/bifravst/docs/firmware/BuildingUsingDocker.md

 # Compiling using Docker

-The docker image is not intended to be shared, but to simplify compiling locally.
-It is used to cache all dependencies so you can compile and develop locally without needing to install dependencies directly in your system.
+The docker image is not intended to be shared, but to simplify building locally.
+It is used to cache all dependencies so you can build and develop locally without needing to install dependencies directly in your system.

     git clone https://github.com/bifravst/firmware
     cd firmware